Solid Notifications Protocol

 A Resource Server may provide notifications over a notification channel that might be of one of many notification channel types that build upon existing web protocols.
 Individual notification channel types may augment the discovery and subscription requirements of the notification protocol.

-This specification uses JSON-LD [JSON-LD11] as the preferred data format, and https://www.w3.org/ns/solid/notification/v1 as a URI for the JSON-LD context and as a value of the profile parameter used for content negotiation.
+as a URI for the JSON-LD context and as a value of the profile

 Discovery

 The starting point for discovery is the resource which the notification is about, hereafter referred as the topic resource.
-Choosing the most appropriate topic resource from which to begin discovery is at the discretion of the Subscription Client, since notifications may be available for any resource for authorized access subjects.
+Choosing the most appropriate topic resource from which to begin discovery is at the discretion of the Discovery Client, since notifications may be available for any resource for authorized access subjects.

 A description resource is an RDF document [RDF11-CONCEPTS] that includes information about the capabilities and features of a subscription service or notification channel.